brandonmwest/bwe.st/_posts/2013-02-01-unsolicited-advice-for-young-developers.md

 ---
 {% include JB/setup %}

-I had great mentors when I was a young developer, but there are still a few things that I wish I had known when I was starting out.
+I had some great mentors when I was a young developer, but there are still a few things that I wish I had known when I was starting out.
 Of course this is purely my opinion; if you disagree, I'd love to hear your perspective.

 ##Work Where You Can Fail